bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

    if (!ctx._isUpdating) {
      ctx._renderer.arrange(
        ctx._host,
+       ctx._host.tag === Portal ? ctx._host.props.root : ctx._host._node,
+       getChildValues(ctx._host),
+     );
+   }

+   const value = unwrap(values);
+   const schedules = Array.from(ctx._schedules);
+   ctx._schedules.clear();
+   for (const schedule of schedules) {
+     schedule(value);
+   }

+   ctx._isUpdating = false;
+   return value;
+ }
 ```

 [Diff](https://github.com/brainkim/crank-from-scratch/commit/567363adbb546d69e6726de7360595b910960ef2) [File](https://github.com/brainkim/crank-from-scratch/blob/567363adbb546d69e6726de7360595b910960ef2/crank.js)

 **Notes:**

 1. We define the property `_previousValue` on contexts, assign it in `runCtx()` whenever async runs are detected, and unassign it in `commitCtx()`.
-We can’t use `_inflightValue` for this purposes because it gets assigned/unassigned at different points of the rendering process.
+We can’t use `_inflightValue` for this purpose because it gets assigned/unassigned at different points of the rendering process.
 In the actual Crank.js implementation we move this promise to elements for some advanced use-cases.
 2. We define the property `_fallback` on elements, and assign it in the `diff()` function whenever a new element is detected as rendering asynchronously.
 If multiple asynchronous element trees were rendered in the same position, the elements would form a linked list via the `_fallback` property.
 We unset any element’s `_fallback` in the `commit()` function, breaking any fallback chains and making `getValue()` work as expected once the element has rendered.

 ## Conclusion

 If you’ve made it this far, congratulations!
 You can now call yourself a framework author.
+You should be able to understand every line of [the final version of the module we created](https://github.com/brainkim/crank-from-scratch/blob/567363adbb546d69e6726de7360595b910960ef2/crank.js).

-Of course, the actual Crank.js codebase implements a few more features which we haven’t had a chance to get to; for instance, the real Crank framework implements SVG elements, server-side HTML rendering, error handling, `Copy` elements, an additional `EventTarget`-based event system, and keyed element diffing.
+Of course, the actual Crank.js codebase implements a few more features which we haven’t had a chance to get to; for instance, the real Crank framework implements SVG elements, server-side rendering, error handling, `Copy` elements, an additional `EventTarget`-based event system, and keyed element diffing.
 However, we’ve still implemented and explained a lot of the hard stuff, and I think at this point you’re in a great position to read through [the actual Crank source code](https://github.com/bikeshaving/crank/tree/master/src) to see how these features are implemented for yourself.

 If you were on the fence about using Crank, I can tell you from personal experience that it is deeply satisfying to know how your web framework works, down to the level of DOM mutations.
 It means that your mental model for how your code executes is not just some story which you were told in some documentation or by a more experienced developer, but something which you can reason through and confirm for yourself.

 The last couple of years, a common theme in web framework development has been the idea that somehow, the JavaScript runtime on its own is not enough to express a component framework.
 For example, both [React](https://overreacted.io/react-as-a-ui-runtime/) and [Svelte](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934) maintainers have expressed some version of this idea.
-This idea is then used to justify the great lengths these frameworks go to add what they consider the missing parts of JavaScript.
-What I hope to have shown in this essay is that JavaScript already provides some powerful primitives, namely async and generator functions, and by combining these primitives with basic virtual DOM techniques, we’ve created a component framework which is both easy to understand and implement on your own.
+This idea is then used to justify the great lengths these frameworks go to add what they consider the missing parts.
+What I hope to have shown in this essay is that JavaScript already provides some powerful primitives, namely async and generator functions.
+By combining these primitives with basic virtual DOM techniques, we can create a component framework which is easy to implement on your own.

 If you have any questions, feel free to reach out via GitHub or email.
 I will make an effort to update this essay based on feedback about what people found unclear.
 Thank you for reading.